isomerpages/tp-virtualcampus/media/performing_arts/_posts/2020-09-10-digital_media.md

         <td style="width:33%"><image src="/images/CCA_digital_media.jpg" style="display:block;margin-left:auto;margin-right:auto;" alt="Digital Media and Production Crew"></image></td>
         <td>
             <p>
-                Digital Media & Production Crew forms the backbone of all performing arts groups by providing extensive technical support.
-Other than providing the essentials such as lighting, sound, video, stage management, photography, videography and front-of-house, they also organise campus-wide events such as the annual DREAMS Concert.<br>
+                The Digital Media & Production Crew (DMPC) enables all of our performing arts groups to be seen, heard and on stage.
+Engaging with technical and production management, audio, visual, lighting and staging along with capturing special moments on camera, they make real magic happen.
+The tight-knit and dedicated group has managed the pivot to digital productions with excellence, whilst eagerly driving the return to live events.
+Members receive training in a multitude of production areas from current industry practitioners, who are passionate about what they do.
+Along with regular activities, they also organise all scales of events including the exciting annual DREAMS Concert.<br>
                 <br>
                 <b>Achievements:</b><br>
                 <ul>